ClearPlay: How it works

 The methods of removing content also depends on the scenes and user settings.
 Users can select which scenes and language to filter.
 In some cases, the scene might be removed entirely, depending on the user settings and/or the discretion of the filter editors.
 The company also accepts feedback if people, for example, have suggestions on edited scenes, and/or disagreements with a particular edit.

-Products

-Over the years ClearPlay has offered various filtering products for streaming movies, Blu-ray players, and DVD players.

-In one version of the product The filter files interact with a DVD player by way of what is called a FilterStik (a small USB flash drive which is included with the player).
-The FilterStik is connected to a computer, the files are downloaded to it through their website, and the FilterStik is then connected to the player.
-Firmware updates are also occasionally available for the player itself, by way of a similar method.

-The Filter files are only available from ClearPlay as a monthly or annually subscribed membership.
-Unlimited access to the full library of movie Filters are then made available, which contains filters for various streaming movies or DVDs including most new releases.
-If filter files for a particular movie are not present, requests can be made through their website.

 Legal actions

 The United States Congress passed the Family Entertainment and Copyright Act that explicitly clarified the copyright laws explaining that someone can personalize the playback of movies, skipping or muting content from playback of video on demand or DVDs.
+The proposed Freedom and Innovation Revitalizing United States Entrepreneurship Act of 2007 (FAIR USE Act) would have provided exceptions to the Digital Millennium Copyright Act to allow circumvention of digital rights management by hardware or software that skips objectionable content.
+The FAIR USE Act did not become law.